-Disney’s Jiko is also located inside the Jambo House of Animal Kingdom Lodge.
+Disney’s Jiko The Cooking Place is also located inside the Jambo House of Animal Kingdom Lodge.
 We think this is one of the best Disney Signature Dining Restaurants.
-All Signature Dining Restaurants require two Disney Dinning Plan Credits.
+All Signature Dining Restaurants require two Disney Dining Plan Credits.

-The word “Jiko” literally means kitchen or oven.
-The center piece of Disney’s Jiko restaurant is the huge traditional pizza type stone ovens.
+The word “Jiko” literally means a kitchen or oven.
+The centerpiece of Disney’s Animal Kingdom Jiko restaurant is a huge traditional pizza type stone oven.

 The one thing which you would expect, but which Jiko doesn’t have, is a view.
 The only place to even look out of the window is the side wall which overlooks a man-made water feature.
-It is pleasant but of course does nothing to rival the view from Sanaa as we will see later in this review.
+It is pleasant.
+However, it does nothing to rival the view from Sanaa as we will see later in this review.

-The Animal Kingdom Jiko menu does change often, but here are some of the items which are available as at January 2018.
+The Animal Kingdom Jiko The Cooking Place menu changes frequently.
+However, here are some of the items which are available March 2019.

 Appetizers start at $12 and rise to $20.
-Favorites include Grilled Wild Boar Tenderloin with Mealie Pap, Chakalaka, Truffle Oil and Micro Cilantro for $19 and Charcuterie which includes smoked rabbit salumi, smoked chicken rillettes, duck proscuitto, elk sausage, accoutrements for $20.
+Favorites include Grilled Wild Boar Tenderloin with Mealie Pap, Chakalaka, Truffle Oil and Micro Cilantro for $19.

-If you enjoy something less meat based you may want to try the Taste of Africa which is African inspired Dips, papadum, sesame fatir, house-made flax seed naan for $14.
+If you enjoy something less meat-based you may want to try the Taste of Africa which is African inspired Dips, papadum, sesame fatir, house-made flax seed naan for $15.

 Jiko is also known for its excellent African wine list.
 It is one of the finest collections in North America so you really should indulge in an exceptional wine to accompany your dinner at Jiko.

 The Jiko dress code is the same as with all Disney World Signature Restaurants.
 Use your common sense.
-You do not need to wear a dress or a suit and tie, but you should not arrive in shorts and flip-flops either.
+You do not need to wear a dress or a suit and tie.
+However, you should not arrive in shorts and flip-flops either.
 Jeans are permitted if they are “in good condition”.